-- From top-level standby tap ALERT.
+- 1. From top-level standby tap ALERT.
 If the current position information is not correct, you can manually enter it by tapping POSITION. - 2.
-Tap NATURE OF DISTRESS, then scroll in the display to select the relevant nature of distress: FIRE FLOODING COLLISION GROUNDING - GROUNDING LISTING (in danger of capsizing) SINKING DISABLED (and adrift) UNDESIGNATED ABANDONING (ship) PIRACY (armed robbery attack) MAN OVERBOARD - 3.
-Tap to accept the selected nature of distress. - 4.
-Then lift the cover of the red distress button and push and hold the Distress button for 3 seconds.
+Tap NATURE OF DISTRESS, then scroll in the display to select the relevant nature of distress: FIRF - FLOODING COLLISION GROUNDING LISTING (in danger of capsizing) SINKING DISABLED (and adrift) UNDESIGNATED ABANDONING (ship) PIRACY (armed robbery attack) MAN OVERBOARD hold the Distress button for 3 seconds